edwardcallow/tesco-jargon/t.md

 > Also known as T grade and P grade.
 > ![People](assets/images/tag-people.png)

+#### Temporary supply issues
+We haven’t discontinued the product, and it’s still an orderable line, but we are unable to get enough stock into our stores.
+This may be as a result of demand for the product exceeding our expectations or a temporary issue with the manufacturing.

 #### Tesco Bank
 Our retail bank, offering a range of insurance, credit cards, loans, savings and mortgages to customers in the UK.
 > Previously known as Tesco Personal Finance (TPF).